LSW IF

 LSW IF is a Swedish football club located in Motala in Östergötland County.

 Background

 The full name of the club is Lemunda Starka Wiljor Idrottsförening but the organisation is now known in its abbreviated form as LSW IF.
 The club runs men's and ladies sides and is supported by an active youth section.

 Since their foundation LSW IF has participated mainly in the middle and lower divisions of the Swedish football league system.
-The club currently plays in Division 3 Nordöstra Götaland which is the fifth tier of Swedish football.
+The club currently plays in Division 4 Västra Götaland which is the sixth tier of Swedish football.
 They play their home matches at the Norra IP in Motala.

 LSW IF are affiliated to Östergötlands Fotbollförbund.